 Future of Freight Trucking: 7 Signs Electric Is On The Rise

-The future of freight trucking may look a little different in the coming year.
-With all the distractions going on, you can’t blame yourself if you’ve missed the signs that future-focused technologies are progressing.
-One of the most significant technologies in freight trucking being developed, tested, and put on the road today is the heavy-duty electric truck.
+The future of freight trucking may look slightly different in the coming year.
+With all the distractions, you can’t blame yourself if you’ve missed the signs that future-focused technologies are progressing.
+The heavy-duty electric truck is one of the most powerful technologies in freight trucking being developed, tested, and put on the road today.

 7. Most Freight Trucking Tonnage Is Shipped on Short Hauls